-Incoming students are allowed to bring in personal laptops and workstations for use on Materials Networks or the Campus Wireless Network.
-To use the Campus Wireless you will need a UCSB NetID to authenticate.
-To use the Materials Physical Network please send an email with your computer's Network Hardware Address to:
+Incoming students are allowed to bring in personal laptops and workstations for use on the Materials Networks and Campus Wireless Networks.
+To use the Campus Wireless Network you will need a UCSB NetID to authenticate.
+To use the Materials Physical Network please us the web form to request a IP Address: